Generative AI offers exciting potential for SOX compliance

 - Internal audit functions devote nearly half of their time (47%) to SOX compliance.

-Adding ESG into the mix: More than one in three organizations (37%) disclose ESG metrics and apply ICFR-type processes to that information, and we expect this number to increase significantly in the coming years, regardless of the timing of regulatory activity.
+Adding ESG into the mix: More than one in three organisations (37%) disclose ESG metrics and apply ICFR-type processes to that information, and we expect this number to increase significantly in the coming years, regardless of the timing of regulatory activity.

 Highlights from our study